About the project

 Depending on what’s right for each person, the service can support people to complete an advance statement, advance decision and/or lasting power of attorney for health and welfare.

-The service is available through Age UK Lambeth’s safe and independent living (SAIL) referral service.
-People can be referred or self-refer by ticking the ‘Advance Care Planning Conversations’ in the ‘Support’ section on the SAIL referral form.
-The service is currently being tested with a small number of service users, and will be rolled out in late spring 2020.
+The service is available through Age UK Lambeth’s MYCommunity Lambeth referral service (previously called the Safe and Independent Living service, or SAIL).
+People can be referred or self-refer by ticking the ‘Advance Care Planning Conversations’ box in the ‘Support’ section at the bottom of the referral form.

 The training will also be adapted for people with learning disabilities who will provide peer support to other members of the community with learning disabilities, using easy read materials developed through the project.
 This strand of the project will be facilitated by a support worker from the Lambeth Learning Disability Assembly.

-If you are interested in becoming one of our volunteer champions or you are from an organisation providing support to Lambeth residents and might like to offer advance care planning support to your clients, please contact us.
+If you are interested in becoming one of our volunteer supporters or you are from an organisation working with Lambeth residents and might like to offer advance care planning support to your clients as part of this project, take a look at the role description.

 Embedding advance care planning locally